Romandre/carto_test-map/README.md

 - Avoid layers reload on window resize
 - Support better layers handling to be able to add more layers without changing much in the code
-- Improve app folder structure, e.g. create a separate directory for child components and style sheets if there is more of those to be created
 - Tune overall appearance for better user experience